mlpack/blog/content/blog/KartikGsocSummary.md

 - NEAT: Neural Evolution through Augmented Topologies.

 and HyperNEAT which is exactly same as NEAT but the gemones go through a substrate layer to get the links has to be implemented.
-All the evolution algorithm as planned before was supposed to be neural network optimization algorithms.
-But we later switched to using it as a genralised optimizer which can be used with other functions and machine learning methods, like logictic regression class implemented in MLPack as well.
+All the evolution algorithms as planned before was supposed to be neural network optimization algorithms.
+But we later switched to using it as a generalised optimizer which can be used with other functions and machine learning methods, like logistic regression class implemented in MLPack as well.
 Therefore CMAES and CNE were designed as an optimizer.